Wilderness Instructor Apprenticeship & Forest Preschool Apprenticeship Programs

 Experience all that goes into running our youth nature immersion programs while gaining competence in teaching outdoor skills.

-Learn through experience and mentoring as you enter the role of Apprentice Instructor, working side–by-side with seasoned Lead Instructors at our renowned Youth Programs!
+Learn through experience and mentoring as an Apprentice, working side–by-side with seasoned Lead Instructors at our renowned Youth Programs!

-Apprentices contribute to the course through constant role modeling, support to students, support to staff, and facilitating community.
-Youth Programs participants are learning how to connect with themselves, community, and the Earth.
-In the Instructor Apprenticeship you’ll learn how to facilitate this growth and transformation in others.
+Apprentices contribute to programming through role modeling, supporting staff, and helping to craft a safe, positive learning culture where youth participants connect with themselves, their community, and the natural world.
+As an apprenticeship, you’ll learn how to facilitate this growth and transformation through our curriculum and practices.

 - Discount rate on adult workshops

-- Participation in CPR and Wilderness First Aid course offered during spring
+- Professional CPR and Wilderness First Aid certifications

 - 18 years of age or older

 - Summer: minimum commitment of 7 consecutive weeks

 - School Year: minimum commitment of one trimester (10-13 weeks, Fall/Winter/Spring)

 - Commitment to program agreements and training days

 - Spend the season in the outdoors, living and learning in connection to nature